com-pas/contributing/docs/DEVELOPING.md

 What's GitHub?
 It's where you're looking right now!
 (Joking!).

 We are using GitHub for hosting our Git repositories.
-GitHub is being used for creating issues and creating Pull Requests to review / merge each others code.
+GitHub is being used for creating issues and creating Pull Requests to review / merge each other's code.

 ### LFX Security Tool
 For checking potential security issues, we use the [LFX Security Tool](https://security.lfx.linuxfoundation.org/#/e8b6fdf9-2686-44c5-bbaa-6965d04ad3e1/licenses).